-All your resources (files) will be held in a GIT repository.
+Probably all your resources (files) will be held in some GIT repository.
 Those files are application code but also infrastructure as a code.

 Git is a free tool used for source code management.
 Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.